adcondev/my-learning-notes/RED2000/NOTES.md

 - I have been very focused on test patterns and their implementation in Go.
 I should check Test-Driven Development (TDD) practices to further enhance my testing skills.
 Search for books on TDD in Go.
 - Character commands so they tests ASCII inputs.
 I need to ensure that all edge cases are covered.

+- Today i refactored certain commands, i focused on type safety and proper error handling.
+I created types based on values used and indicated in the ESCPOS documentation.
+I also created specific error types for better error management.

 ---

 ## 🎯 **Current Focus Areas**